The Human Situation

 Ivan speaks for many of us—and so does Alyosha.
 (It is a measure of Dostoyevsky’s intellectual integrity, by the way, that he, a Christian, was willing to throw the strongest and most emotionally wrenching case at his own belief system.)
 Almost all of us wonder why those who have done nothing wrong so often suffer so deeply and horribly.
 It seems to offend some very deeply embedded notion of fairness in us.
 It literally doesn’t make sense in our way of thinking.
 There is no justice in it.
 There is no proportion.
 The effect seems utterly disconnected to the cause.
 And when the victims of suffering are helpless, innocent children, our minds can come close to the breaking point if we dwell on it too long.
 Our natural sense of empathy for children, and our evolutionarily-conditioned protective instincts, are outraged by the pain and fear of “those little ones”.
 More broadly, we often wonder how a just and righteous God can look on such things, apparently, and do nothing.
 It is the ultimate problem for many religious believers, as they see not just children but all kinds of unoffending humans going through unspeakable tortures and devastating sickness.
 As one grows older, and there continues to be no apparent, predictable pattern that this suffering follows, our faith can be tested to its limits.
 Paradoxically, it is just such testing that can cause many to cling to their faith even more fervently: it is their last defense against the idea of a world of random, senseless, chaotic horror.
 Such people must believe that God or the Universe or the Supreme Intelligence has its reasons, and that someday the believers will understand those reasons.
 No other psychological position is tolerable for them.

-Two of the final existential questions humans confront, in some form, are deeply intertwined: Is life worth living? and Is there such a thing as meaning, and if so, is it discoverable?
+Two of the greatest questions humans confront, in some form, are deeply intertwined: Is life worth living? and Is there such a thing as meaning, and if so, is it discoverable?
 In what ways can these issues be approached?

 I don’t know whether this world has a meaning that transcends it.
 But I know that I do not know that meaning and that it is impossible for me just now to know it.
 What can a meaning outside my condition mean to me?
 I can understand only in human terms.
 What I touch, what resists me—that is what I understand.
 And these two certainties—my appetite for the absolute and for unity and the impossibility of reducing this world to a rational and reasonable principle—I also know that I cannot reconcile them.
 What other truth can I admit without lying, without bringing in a hope I lack and which means nothing within the limits of my condition?
 (P. 38)